ElTupac/flow-weather-challenge/README.md

 | Parameter | Type     | Description   |
 | :-------- | :------- | :------------ |
 | `query`   | `string` | **Required**. |

+# Deploy

+The application is being deployed with help of Docker, since we need a more robust solution to host a whole Next.js app with SSR.
+The `Dockerfile` is the template given in this [official example](https://github.com/vercel/next.js/tree/canary/examples/with-docker).
+Also the demo is being hosted in a free app of `Heroku`, that gives a really good support for Docker containers, and also a really easy way to implement it.
+For `Heroku` was created the file `heroku.yml` that is the config that will use Heroku at the moment of deploying our app.
+The current file created is a simple one just with the instructions to use the `Dockerfile` as the builder of the image of our container, so the whole process is relying in whatever is defined inside the `Dockerfile`.

 <br>